Solo Female Travel in Rio de Janeiro

 Solo travel experience

-I went for Carnaval and loved it.
-I stayed in the tourist areas and felt reasonably safe the whole time I was there.
-It can be pretty cheap or as expensive as you want to make it.
-I also really enjoyed the free walking tour in the city center.
+I went to Carnaval and I really enjoyed it.
+I stayed in tourist areas and the whole time I was there, I felt quite safe.
+It can be quite cheap or as expensive as you want.
+I also really enjoyed the free walk around the city center.

 Posted: April 23, 2023